callum-hart/mono/misc/musings.md

 - Styling is coupled to JavaScript rendering.
 - Business logic / functional stuff highly coupled with presentation *(no seperation of concerns)*.
-- High barrier of entry - can't untilize a designer who knows HTML & CSS - they'd need to learn JS.
+- Higher barrier of entry - can't untilize a designer who knows HTML & CSS - they'd need to learn JS.
 - Styles tied into build process.
 - Anti-pattern.
 On the server-side it's considered bad practice to mix SQL with business logic, so why mix eveything up on the front-end?
 - Caching / performance implications?